KingMNDL/Blockfolio-API/README.md

 $ bash install-clean.sh
 ```

 While running this script you will be prompted to enter JWT passphrase.
-Use the one defined in dot even file. (for eg usermanagementjwt)
+Use the one defined in dot even file. (for eg blockfoliojwt)

 After that You are done!
 You can visit Nelmio Api Doc bundle to read docs or use API: `http://localhost:8000/api/doc`